 The Iraq War also allowed Al Qaida to gain a foothold in the heart of the Middle East.
 It led to the creation of thousands of battle hardened jihadists, many of whom are now in Libya and many who have migrated to Syria.
 It made a bad situation worse and, ultimately, could now destabilise the entire Arab world.

-It was the reknowned historian of World War II, Richard Overy, who recognised Blair's illegal war for what it was at the time and who provided a real first draft of history against Blair's deranged vision that he and the Bush administration in Washington could remake it to order.
+Ten years ago, it was the renowned historian of World War II, Richard Overy, who recognised Blair's illegal war for what it was at the time and who provided a real first draft of history against Blair's deranged vision that he and the Bush administration in Washington could remake it to order.
+This is the history that will stand.

 History will damn them The Guardian, Saturday 20 March 2004